Middleburgh and Schoharie Railroad

 The Middleburgh and Schoharie Railroad was a railroad in the U.S. state of New York.
 The Middleburgh–Schoharie Railroad served not only as a major passenger line in the Schoharie Valley but also as an artery of industry.

-Hops were frequently sent over the line when Schoharie County was one of the major grower of hops.
+Hops were frequently sent over the line when Schoharie County was one of the major growers of hops.
 Fares for the railroad were cheap for the contemporary times and encouraged travel across the Schoharie Valley.
 This had not happened before this except for travel by horse or walking.
 The Middleburgh and Schoharie Railroad operated in conjunction with the Schoharie Valley Railroad, although they were separate companies, they frequently used each other's locomotives, equipment, and facilities.
 The Schoharie Valley Railroad ran between Schoharie and Schoharie Junction.

 History

 The Middleburgh and Schoharie Railroad was founded in 1867.
 The first chairman of the railroad was Jacob Vroman and S.L.
 Mayham was named secretary.

 David Becker was named president of the railroad in 1868.
 The railroad was constructed at a cost of $105,000.
 Despite the construction, shares in the railroad dropped by ninety percent.

 The Railroad was aided by the fact that most of the terrain between Middleburgh and Schoharie is flat, reducing costs and engineering complexity.